input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/category_parameters.md

 ## Description

-Parameters which define a Category withing a Campaign under a Brand in the system.
+Parameters which define a Category within a Campaign under a Brand in the system.

 <!-- markdownlint-disable max-one-sentence-per-line -->